Creating a Self-Signed ECDSA SSL Certificate Using OpenSSL

 )

-These lines define the mapping to the phpmyadmin installation, without it the phpMyAdmin wouldn’t be accessible.
+These lines define the mapping to the phpMyAdmin installation; without them, phpMyAdmin wouldn’t be accessible.
 We use lighttpd’s conditional configuration to limit who is able to use that mapping by changing the above lines to:

 $HTTP["remoteip"] == "85.25.120.32" {